halitos/halitos/README.md

 - I’m interested in Full Stack Web Development

-- 💻 currently learning Next JS and React Native
+- 💻 currently learning Vue JS and React Native

 - Looking to collaborate on any exciting project